airblast-dev/vshieldpy/README.md

 ### Online Version:

 You can read the online version of the documentation [here](https://vshieldpy.readthedocs.io/en/latest/).
+You can also download the offline version from the documentation page if preferred.

 ### Building it yourself: